Component: Form management - Data management

 - This field is required.

-- Form data source name must be unique and must not contain space and special character.
+- The form data source name must be unique and must not contain spaces or special characters.

 Data source